Zebra (Year 6)

 Our other topics are:

-PE - Impact with Chris, Kai and Steve (Monday) and Cricket with Adrian (Tuesday).
-Children need to wear their PE kits on these days.
+PE - Impact with Chris and Steve (Monday) and swimming on Friday.
+Children need to wear their PE kits just on Monday.
 Forest School will take place regularly throughout the term: a list of dates will be made available as and when required.

 Music - Charanga